Seekh Kebabs

 2 tsp ginger paste

-2 kg /4.4lb Mince meat
+2 kg /4.4 lb minced ground meat

-Mix it well and divide into 50 equal parts.
-Wet your hands
+Mix it well and divide it into 50 equal parts.
+Wet your hands and skewer it up.

 Tips

 Chill the kebab mixture before trying to skewer it.
-This helps it
+This helps it stick easier.

-Keep it as thin as possible; the thinner they are, the faster they will cook, leaving the meat moist and deliciously soft ~ 'moo-ly-em' is the word which describes it best!
+Keep it as thin as possible; the thinner they are, the faster they will cook, leaving the meat moist and deliciously soft-'moo-ly-em' is the word which describes it best!

-If you have skewers you can leave the kebabs on to chill and use
+If you have skewers, you can leave the kebabs on to chill and use them later on a grill or bbq.

-the young soft stalks which are flavourful.
+Use the fresh coriander with the young, soft stalks which are flavourful.

-from the outside and creamy-soft from the inside.
+The end result: caramelised from the outside and creamy-soft from the inside.

 Photograph courtesy Yashaan Mavalvala and Jehangir Khan